LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Introduction

-Finally, evaluations on general benchmarks such as GSM8K~\citep{cobbe2021training} and MATH~\citep{hendrycksmath2021} have demonstrated that our method outperforms baseline approaches like ToT~\citep{yao2024tree} and rStar~\citep{Mutual-Reasoning} in both search efficiency and performance.
-Moreover, in challenging Olympiad-level benchmarks such as AIME24 and AMC23 and in the Graduate-level GPQA Diamond~\citep{rein2023gpqa} benchmark, our approach has elevated the performance of LLaMA-3.1-8B \textbf{without any further training} to a level comparable to proprietary solutions including GPT-4 Turbo.
-These encouraging results suggest that our method can effectively improve the LLM's reasoning ability with only a small amount of data, and this capability can be generalized to other fields, such as physics and chemistry.
-Furthermore, it can enable multimodal reasoning, allowing the model to achieve even greater reasoning power.
+To improve the efficiency of solution search in mathematical problems, we treat a complete solution as an independent state and apply Self-Refine to optimize previous solutions in order to obtain better ones.
+In the Self-Refine process, feedback from critiques is utilized to make the search more efficient compared to stepwise reasoning path generation.
+Furthermore, we incorporate Monte Carlo Tree Search (MCTS~\citealp{kocsis2006bandit}) to replace the iterative manner in naive Self-Refine, enhancing the solution search.
+MCTS leverages signals from the evaluation process to assess solutions and uses the Upper Confidence Bound applied to Trees~(UCT) method to balance exploration and exploitation.
+This approach enables the search process to effectively exploit higher-quality solutions and explore those with greater potential for improvement, while avoiding getting trapped in suboptimal local minima.

+In evaluation process, utilizing the instruction-following capabilities trained by Reinforcement Learning from Human Feedback~(RLHF~\citealp{christiano2017deep}), Pairwise Preference Reward Model~(PPRM) transforms the absolute rewards calculation into preferences prediction between solutions to calculate rewards.
+The approach reduces the variability with scoring characteristics and thus leads to a more robust and consistent evaluation of different solutions.
+To overcome the locality limitations inherent in pairwise comparisons, we employ the Enhanced Borda Count (EBC) method to aggregate local preference evaluations into global quantile scores, leading to more informed decision-making and, ultimately, better solutions.
+Combining the PPRM and EBC method not only enables the reward model to learn a more robust reward signal but also captures the global characteristics of the solution space, ensuring more reliable comparisons.

-To summarize, our contributions in \texttt{LLaMA-Berry} framework integrate three essential components: \begin{itemize} \item SR-MCTS establishes a novel MDP framework that treats complete path-wise solutions as independent states and utilizes Self-Refine as an optimization action, balancing efficiency and performance in search. \item Inspired by Reinforcement Learning from Human Feedback (RLHF), PPRM leverages the preference relationship between solutions to evaluate their quality, which avoids the volatility of absolute scores while providing a more guided exploration of optimal paths. \item Finally, EBC method aggregates the local preferences into a global ranking score, allowing the model to identify the overall patterns and enhance the decision-making process. \end{itemize}
+Our contributions are summarized as follows: (1) We propose \textbf{SR-MCTS}, a novel Markov Decision Process (MDP) framework that treats entire solutions as states and Self-Refine as optimization action to perform advanced solution search with MCTS.
+(2) \textbf{PPRM} is developed to leverage the preference relationship between solutions to evaluate their quality, which avoids the volatility of absolute scores while providing a more guided exploration of optimal paths.
+We adopt the EBC method to convert the local preferences into global evaluations.
+(3) We verify the effectiveness of \texttt{LLaMA-Berry} on multiple benchmarks, which outperforms baseline approaches like ToT~\citep{yao2024tree} and rStar~\citep{Mutual-Reasoning} in both search efficiency and accuracy.
+Notably, \texttt{LLaMA-Berry} enhances the performance of LLaMA-3.1-8B, making the 8B-level model comparable to proprietary models, including GPT-4 Turbo on Olympiad-level mathematical reasoning \textbf{without additional training}.